Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure when the My Account is clicked a dropdown menu shows Register and Login | When the My Account is clicked a dropdown menu shows Register and Login.
 Image confirming the outcome of this test.
 [Menu test](wireframes/menutest.png) | PASS
 Ensure footer social network links work and open up in a new browser tab | Footer social network links work and open up in a new browser tab | PASS
 Enusure basic CSS styles are working with the Products page | Basic CSS styles are working with the Products page.
 [CSS test](wireframes/products_css.png) | PASS
+Ensure when DISCOVER NOW button is clicked, user is directed to all products page. | When DISCOVER NOW button is clicked, user is directed to all products page. | PASS
+Ensure when a car is click on all products page, user is taken to the product detail page. | When a car is click on all products page, user is taken to the product detail page.
+[Product detail](wireframes/product_details.png) | PASS
+Ensure that when a user is in the product details page, should they click on the image, a larger image is opened up in a new browser tab. | When a user is in the product details page, should they click on the image, a larger image is opened up in a new browser tab.
+[Larger image](wireframes/larger_image.png) | PASS
+Ensure when a user clicks on the All Cars link in the main nav bar, user is directed to the all products page. | When a user clicks on the All Cars link in the main nav bar, user is directed to the all products page. | PASS

 ---